MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/dtrace.md

 ms.topic: reference
 author: xelu86
 ms.author: wscontent
-ms.date: 04/12/2024
+ms.date: 04/18/2024
 ---

 # DTrace

-Beginning with Windows Server 2025 and Windows 11, `dtrace` is included as a built-in tool.
+Beginning with Windows Server 2025, `dtrace` is included as a built-in tool.
 DTrace is a command-line utility that allows users to monitor and debug their system performance in real-time.
 With `dtrace`, users can dynamically instrument the kernel and user-space code without modifying the code itself.

 This powerful tool supports various data collection and analysis techniques, including aggregations, histograms, and tracing of user-level events.
 Probes can be specified in `dtrace` scripts where the script defines the probes to be monitored and the actions to be taken when the probes fire.
 A probe is a specific point in the code where data can be collected to perform these actions.

 > [!NOTE]
-> This built-in port of `dtrace` differs from DTrace for Windows surrounding parameters and other capabilities.
+> This built-in port of `dtrace` differs from the MSI installer of DTrace for Windows surrounding parameters and other capabilities.
 To learn more about DTrace for Windows, see [DTrace on Windows](/windows-hardware/drivers/devtest/dtrace).
 >
 > For a comprehensive guide on using DTrace, see the [Dynamic Tracing Guide](https://illumos.org/books/dtrace/bookinfo.html).